digitalminimal/hello-world/readme.txt

-Hello Jonathan
-this is the first time I edit a file with nano
+hello world this is the first line this is the 2nd line
+3rd line
+4th
+5th